tdongsi/tdongsi.github.io/source/_posts/Vertica/2015-12-09-set-up-two-node-vertica-sandbox-vms-on-mac.markdown

 ---
 layout: post
 title: "Set up three-node Vertica sandbox VMs on Mac"
-date: 2015-12-09 14:35:19 -0800
+date: 2016-1-09 14:35:19 -0800
 comments: true
 published: false
 categories:
 - Vertica
+- CentOS
 ---

 ## Vertica VM as sandbox test environment

+When developing data-warehouse solutions in Vertica, you want to set up some test environment.
+Ideally, you should have separate schema for each developer.
+However, it is usually NOT possible in my experience: developers and test engineers have to share very few schemas in development environment.
+The explanation that I usually get is that having each schema for each developer will not scale in database maintainance and administration, and there are likely some limits in Vertica's commercial license.
-It is definitely better if you can have separate schema for each developer in Pre-Prod, please go for it first.
-BUT if it is NOT possible, I recommend that we look into using Vertica Virtual Machine (VM) for sandbox test environment, as a cheap alternative.
+If that is the case, I recommend that we look into using Vertica Community Edition on Virtual Machines (VMs) for sandbox test environment, as a cheap alternative.

-In QE testing, some of our tests add mock records to represent corner cases or run ETLs multiple times to simulate daily incremental updates.
-I can not use SBG_DWH_QE schema for these which is shared by all QEs for that since it might affect/destroy valuable source data as well Jenkins run, i.e., "stepping on each other's toes” like you said.
-My solution is to use Vertica VM as sandbox test environment for those tests.
+When testing Extract-Transform-Load (ETL) processes, I find that many of test cases require regular set-up and tear-down, adding mock records to represent corner cases, and running ETLs multiple times to simulate daily runs of those processes.
+For these tests, I cannot use the common schema that is shared with others since it might interfere others and/or destroy valuable common data.
+My solution is to use Vertica VMs as sandbox test environment for those tests.

-## Single-node VM versus three-node VM cluster
+### Single-node VM versus three-node VM cluster

-I have been using a single-node Vertica VM to run tests for a while.
+I have been using a **single-node** Vertica VM to run tests for sometime.
 And it works wonderfully for testing purpose, especially when you want to isolate issues, e.g., a corner case.
-The only minor problem is when we add "KSAFE 1" in our DDLs which gives error (for single-node) when running DDLs to set up schema.
-Even then, the workaround for running tests is easy enough in sbg-ecosystem repo since all DDLs are in "table" folder.
+The only minor problem is when we add `KSAFE 1` in our DDL scripts (i.e., `CREATE TABLE` statements) for production purposes which gives error on single-node VM when running DDL scripts to set up schema.

-As we move to sbg_datasets repo, the work around for the problem "KSAFE 1” for single-node VM is probably messy.
-I already looked into setting up a Vertica cluster of two VM nodes and it seems "doable", at least on Mac (“doable” means "not very smooth first time, but repeatable” :) ).
-If we cannot request individual schema on Pre-Prod, I can document it and share on how I set up a cluster of Vertica VMs.

-To work around "KSAFE 1" error.

-Database with 1 or 2 hosts cannot be k-safe and it may lose data if it crashes.
+The reason is that Vertica database with 1 or 2 hosts cannot be *k-safe* (i.e., it may lose data if it crashes) and three nodes are the minimum requirement to have `KSAFE 1` in `CREATE TABLE` statements to work.
+Even then, the workaround for running those DDL scripts in tests is easy enough if all DDL scripts are all located in a single folder.

+As my project moves to a new phase, the DDL scripts are disibuted into different folders.
+My original work-around for the problem `KSAFE 1` for single-node VM is becoming less practical.
+In this blog post, I looked into setting up a Vertica cluster of **three** VM nodes on Mac, so that my Vertica sandbox is similar to production system, and I can run DDL scripts directly for test setup without modifications.
+Three-node cluster is fortunately also the limit of the free Vertica Community Edition.

 ## Installing new Vertica